AugurProject/augur-core/README.md

 ### Version 0.4 (Awesome fun stuff):
 	# clean api interface
+	# record number of shares bought in USD at conversion rate of bitcoin in the UI to give accurate probabilities
+	# or just use seigniorage shares
 	# make code updatable
 	# how do we scale / what if a ton of events, markets, etc.
 	# featured markets